 If it is the right time:

-If your child comes to you after you’ve explained the basics with questions about complicated stuff, of course answer them directly and honestly.
+If your child comes to you after you’ve explained inclusion and diversity basics with questions about complicated stuff, of course answer them directly and honestly.
 But for now, keep your initial discussion simple.
 It's important for them to feel confident so that they fully believe in their ability to participate in any further discussion.

 Offer as many words of encouragement as you can.
 It's best to begin your child's understanding of any subject with a sense of confidence.
 The odds of them wanting to learn more will be much greater if they feel confident enough to participate in a mutual conversation.